 The Cybergnomes are a FRC team from Stayner, Ontario.
 In 2010, they gave us an award for "Best Mascot".
 The LigerBots then hosted the team during the 2011, 2012, and 2013 competitions in Boston.
 In 2018, our pits were across from each other on the Daly Field at the Detroit World Championships.
 We enjoyed renewing our friendship and competing with and against them.

 Rosie Robotics has helped the LigerBots (and countless other teams) many times.
 When we found that the motor that we used for our arm wasn't allowed in Logo Motion, they gave us a legal motor, mounting hardware, and advice.

 LigerCubs (FLL 2437)

 The FLL team "The LigerCubs" were coached by former LigerBots coach Deb Lund.
 After helping the LigerBots create many Newton FLL teams, she left the LigerBots to start her own FLL team.
 The LigerBots are proud to have inspired Coach Lund and her children.

 The LigerPandas were an FTC team created and sponsored by the LigerBots in 2011, 2012 and 2013.
-They are made up of Chinese foreign exchange students and a number of Ligerbot volunteers; this makes them the first FIRST team ever to be created for foreign exchange students.
+They were made up of Chinese foreign exchange students and a number of LigerBot volunteers; this made them the first FIRST team ever to be created for foreign exchange students.